Merchant Taylors' School, Northwood: 1927–1961

-Hugh Elder (1946–1965)

 Upon entering office, Elder set about re-organising the house system which had been implemented in 1921, which he viewed as dysfunctional.
 The boarders of the Manor of the Rose were spread throughout all four houses, and it was believed that houses of 120 were too large (as of 2017, each house has about 110 students) – as well as lacking Housemasters.
 It seemed to Elder that membership of houses meant very little to the students.
 As such, he re-divided the school into eight houses, giving boarders their own house (Manor of the Rose), and introducing three new houses (Andrews, Mulcaster and Walter).
 Elder created the position of Housemaster, who he envisaged would be the pastoral support of each pupil throughout their career.

 In addition, reform was creeping into the school at this time, with the privilege of not wearing a cap (which had previously only applied to Monitors), was extended to Prompters and House Prefects, and subsequently to the entire Sixth Form.
 Around this time, Elder re-introduced the position of Second Master, which had been absent for many years.
 Games was also made compulsory during his tenure.

 The school celebrated its quatercentenary in 1961, and a new art block was given by the Merchant Taylors' Company to honour the event.

 1961–present

-Hugh Elder was succeeded by Brian Rees (1965–73) and subsequently by Francis Davey (1974–81), under whose tenures the Recital Hall and a new Biology department was built.
+Hugh Elder was succeeded by Brian Rees (1965–73) and subsequently by Francis Davey (1974–81), under whose tenures the Recital Hall and a new Biology department were built.
 Under the headmastership of David Skipper (1982–91), wide-ranging developments took place, notably the building of a new Sports Hall and indoor swimming pool (1986), with the old Gymnasium being converted into a studio theatre for Drama.

 During the tenure of Jon Gabitass (1991–2004), the sports complex was expanded, and on the east side of the school, the Recital Hall/Biology department was joined by a Modern Languages building, expanded Art block, and a new lecture theatre.
 Under Gabitass, Saturday schooling was abolished, and boarding was ended soon after 2000 due to a decline in demand.
 The Manor of the Rose became a day house just like the other seven houses, and the building converted into staff accommodation.
 Also under Gabitass, the area under the Great Hall was redeveloped, introducing a reception area and Sixth Form Common Room.

-Under Simon Everson (2013–present) a new Design and Technology block was built (2016) and the Fives courts were demolished and replaced by a modern Geography centre.
+Gabitass also oversaw the removal of the Old Merchant Taylors’ clubhouse from Croxley Green to the school site.